Simulating transmission

 Simulating disease spread

 To simulate infectious disease trajectories, we must first select a mathematical model to use.
-There is a library of models to choose from in epidemics.
-Models in epidemics are prefixed with model and suffixed by the name of infection (e.g. Ebola) or a different identifier (e.g. default), and whether the model has a R or C++ code base.
+There is a library of models to choose from in {epidemics}.
+These are prefixed with model_* and suffixed by the name of infection (e.g. model_ebola for Ebola) or a different identifier (e.g. model_default).

 Model parameters: rates

-In ODE models, model parameters are often (but not always) specified as rates.
+In population-level models defined by differential equations, model parameters are often (but not always) specified as rates.
 The rate at which an event occurs is the inverse of the average time until that event.
 For example, in the SEIR model, the recovery rate \(\gamma\) is the inverse of the average infectious period.

 Values of these rates can be determined from the natural history of the disease.
-For example, if the average infectious period of an infection is 8 days, then the daily recovery rate is \(\gamma = 1/8 = 0.125\).
+For example, if people are on average infectious for 8 days, then in the model, 1/8 of currently infectious people would recover each day (i.e. the rate of recovery, \(\gamma=1/8=0.125\)).

 \[ \begin{aligned} \frac{dS_i}{dt} & = - \beta S_i \sum_j C_{i,j} I_j \\ \frac{dE_i}{dt} &= \beta S_i\sum_j C_{i,j} I_j - \alpha E_i \\ \frac{dI_i}{dt} &= \alpha E_i - \gamma I_i \\ \frac{dR_i}{dt} &=\gamma I_i \\ \end{aligned} \] Individuals in age group (\(i\)) move from the susceptible state (\(S_i\)) to the exposed state (\(E_i\)) via age-specific contacts with infectious individuals in all groups \(\beta S_i \sum_j C_{i,j} I_j\).
 The contact matrix \(C\) allows for heterogeneity in contacts between age groups.
 They then move to the infectious state at a rate \(\alpha\) and recover at a rate \(\gamma\).
 There is no loss of immunity (there are no flows out of the recovered state).